gridgain/jepsen/lxc/README.md

 ## Quickstart

+Check /lxc/deploy.sh script.
+If necessary - change:

+* CONTAINERS - number of container you need (try to start one to check)
+* NETPREF - LXC network prefix (for example: network 192.168.0.0/24 should have 192.168.0)

-Assuming you have LXC, run (requires root privileges):
+Assuming you have LXC installed, run (requires root privileges):

 ```
-./Deploy.sh setup
+./deploy.sh setup
 ```

-which will setup 10 nodes and set IPs.
+which will set up 10 nodes and set IPs.
 The other commands is:

 * start - start containters
 * stop - stop containter
 * cleanup - destroy containers